arineng/jcrvalidator/README.md

 Options
     -r FILE                          file containing ruleset
     -R STRING                        string containing ruleset.
-Should probably be quoted -s STRING                        name of root rule.
-All roots will be tried if none is specified -o FILE                          file containing overide ruleset (option can be repeated) -O STRING                        string containing overide rule (option can be repeated) -v                               verbose
+Should probably be quoted --test-jcr                   parse and test the JCR only -S STRING                        name of root rule.
+All roots will be tried if none is specified -o FILE                          file containing overide ruleset (option can be repeated) -O STRING                        string containing overide rule (option can be repeated) -J STRING                        string containing JSON to evaluate.
+Should probably be quoted -v                               verbose
+    -q                               quiet
     -h                               display help

+Return codes:
+ 0 = success
+ 1 = parsing or other bad condition
+ 2 = fall through bad condition
+ 3 = unsuccessful evaluation of JSON

+JCR Version 0.7.0
 ```

 ## Usage as a Library